Ethiopia Itinerary & Travel Guide 2024

 If you have time, it’s also worth visiting the beautiful Medhane Alem Cathedral.
 This is the largest cathedral in Ethiopia and the second largest in Africa.

-How To Get Around Addis Ababa
+How to Get Around Addis Ababa

 The cheapest (and most fun) way to get around Addis is on one of the city’s ubiquitous blue and white minibus taxis.